katehjd21/Kate-s-NC-News/README.md

 - Once you have created these files and inserted the PGDATABASEs, run 'npm install' in your terminal.
 This will add all the packages you need for the project.

+### Create the Databases

+To create the developer and test databases, in your terminal run the command **npm run setup-dbs**

 ### 5. Seed the Database

 - To seed the developer database, run the **npm run seed** command in your terminal.